How the Human Rights Act works

 Joint Committee on Human Rights

-The Joint Committee on Human Rights (JCHR) first met in January 2001.
-It is a Parliamentary Committee consisting of twelve members appointed from both the House of Commons and the House of Lords.
-Its establishment was intended to coincide with the coming into force of the HRA.
+The Joint Committee on Human Rights (JCHR) is a Parliamentary Committee consisting of 12 members appointed from both the House of Commons and the House of Lords.

 If a court has found UK legislation to be incompatible with human rights, this does not affect the validity of the legislation.
 It is up to Parliament to decide whether to amend the relevant legislation.

-Section 10 and Schedule 2 of the HRA provide a mechanism whereby amendments can be made by a Remedial Order.
-If a Minister considers there are compelling reasons to do so, he or she can make an order to amend legislation in order to remove an incompatibility recognised by the courts.
+Section 10 and Schedule 2 of the HRA allow amendments to be made by a Remedial Order.
+If a Minister thinks there are strong reasons to do so, they can make an order to amend legislation in order to remove an incompatibility recognised by the courts.
 A draft of the Order must be laid before Parliament for 60 days and then approved by resolution of both Houses before it can be made.

 The only exception is in respect of urgent orders, which allow for an interim order to be made which will have no effect if not approved by both Houses within 120 parliamentary days.
 This is intended to ensure that clear breaches of human rights can be dealt with swiftly, rather than waiting for a legislative slot which can often take months if not years.

 Section 3 of the HRA requires that anyone interpreting the law must do so in a way that is compatible with human rights – be it a court, tribunal or public authority acting under the law.
 This interpretation clause applies to all legislation – including laws passed before the HRA came into force.